 Focus on the optimal solution for a specific group of people, and you will have a more worthwhile and satisfying experience.
 In an ideal world, you’d be the one and only service solution for everyone out there, but that’s unrealistic and unproductive.

 Tailor your service to deliver on the needs of a niche group of people.
 It’s important that you set this out clearly from the start.
-For example, consider those who provide home modifications for the elderly (the installation of easy-access tubs, grab bars, and et cetera); now, that’s a defined target market, older and infirm ones.
+For example, consider those who provide home modifications for the elderly (the installation of easy-access tubs, grab bars, et cetera); now, that’s a defined target market, older and infirm ones.

 You can then consider how to market and supply your services to such a target group.